zhongyang219/TrafficMonitor/Help_en-us.md

 * Versions without temperature monitoring and versions before 1.80:

   The auto run function of the versions without temperature monitoring and versions before 1.80 is achieved by creating the "TrafficMonitor" key in the registry path of "Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run".
   If you encounter the problem of auto run dose not work, please check that the registry exists, and then check the program path is correct.
 If you move the location of the program, the auto run will be invalid because of the program location being invalid.
-In this case, you only need to uncheck "Auto run when Windows start" in the option settings, and then check it on.<br>
+In this case, you only need to uncheck "Auto run when Windows start" in the option settings, and then check it on.

   Note that some third-party security software may prevent TrafficMonitor from booting up automatically.
 Please try to allow TrafficMonitor to boot up automatically in the security software.

   If you set the program to run as an administrator, the auto run function will also not work.
-Please try to remove running as an administrator.<br>
+Please try to remove running as an administrator.

 * Version with temperature monitoring: